 - Change the default maximum file number of file uploads from 1 if you want to allow for more files per field

-- Click the Required checkbox if everyone must upload a file
+- Enable the Required setting if everyone must upload a file

-Under the Advanced Options section, click the checkbox labeled Store file in WordPress Media Library for easy access to the files your tenants upload to their forms.
+Under the Advanced section, toggle on the option labeled Store file in WordPress Media Library for easy access to the files your tenants upload to their forms.

 When you’re done customizing your form, click Save.

 Having a long maintenance request form is not ideal.
 To fight form fatigue, create clutter free forms, and still gather the information you need from people, you should enable smart conditional logic on your WordPress form.

 In our example, we’ll ask people filling out the form if they have any pets.
 If they select yes, a box will appear asking for more details.
 Pretty cool, right?